gis-ops/dbscan-clustering/README.md

 ...

-// this customer slider is a functional component we can re-use for both dbscan settings const CustomSlider = ({ name, min, max, step, start, value, dispatch }) => (
+// this custom slider is a functional class component which we can re-use for both dbscan settings const CustomSlider = ({ name, min, max, step, start, value, dispatch }) => (
   <Slider
     discrete